I am feeling a little overwhelmed and need to talk to someone. Where can I go?

 What do I do if I’ve misplaced my mailbox key?

-You must come by the Office of Student Affairs in the Harrell Medical Education Building, Room 210, and Barbara Smith will request a new mailbox key for you.
-Please be aware that the Mailroom may begin to charge a fee for a new key.
+You must come by the Office of Student Affairs in the Harrell Medical Education Building, Room 210, and Stephanie Cellucci will request a new mailbox key for you.
+Please be aware that the mail room may charge a fee for a new key.
 Please keep track of your PO Box key at all times.

 Where can I pay my fees?